xl-s/ShallowLearning/report.md

 ### 3.4 Relation to the Real-World

 From some research, (please note that none of the medical explanation described here are professional and are solely gleaned from searches off the internet!), we find the concept of applying deep learning in classifying radiographs is quite similar to how doctors do it.
-Specifically, doctors diagnose from radiographs primarily from its **silhouette sign **-- they are concerned about loss of clarify in structures on the radiograph, and the position of the problem area might suggest different causes.
+Specifically, doctors diagnose from radiographs primarily from its **silhouette sign** (Voigt, 2008) -- they are concerned about loss of clarity in structures on the radiograph, and the position of the problem area might suggest different causes.
 CNNs are similar here in trying to detect structures that stand out from the *established norm*.
 The difference here is that the CNN needs to establish its own standards by way of supervised learning, while doctors already have a medical standard to adhere to, even if each patient's situation differs.

 The classification process of doctors and CNNs are also similar, where they both learn from experience and iterations of the same task.
 Doctors get feedback from their clinicians and patients while CNNs get feedback in the form of loss, accuracy, and other performance metrics.

 A large difference in diagnosis stems from how the x-ray image is used.
 For doctors, it is a *tool* that can help them to confirm or disprove a diagnosis.
 Most of the time, doctors have other contextual evidence (i.e. symptoms of sickness) to help them.
 For our model, the CNN relies solely on the image for classification.

+# References

+[1] Graetz, F. (2020, February 12).
+Why adamw matters.
+Retrieved March 20, 2021, from https://towardsdatascience.com/why-adamw-matters-736223f31b5d

+[2] Hasan, F. (2020, September 23).
+Deep learning with weighted cross entropy loss on imbalanced tabular data using fastai.
+Retrieved March 20, 2021, from https://towardsdatascience.com/deep-learning-with-weighted-cross-entropy-loss-on-imbalanced-tabular-data-using-fastai-fe1c009e184c

+[3] Voigt, S. (2008, May).
+How to read a chest x-ray – a step by step approach.
+Retrieved March 20, 2021, from http://www.southsudanmedicaljournal.com/archive/2008-05/how-to-read-a-chest-x-ray-a-step-by-step-approach.html